Timothycannella/CourseProject/README.md

 - **Luke Freitag** (NetID: lukegf2)

 **Description:**
-Our project, "Generative Search," utilizes Retrieval Augmented Generation (RAG) combined with Large Language Models (LLMs) to develop an innovative generative search system.
-Trained on the "CS 410 Text Information Systems" course transcripts from Coursera, this system is designed to deliver contextually accurate and informative responses to user queries.
+Our project, "Generative Search," leverages Retrieval Augmented Generation (RAG) combined with Large Language Models (LLMs) to develop an innovative generative search system.
+Trained on the "CS 410 Text Information Systems" course transcripts from Coursera, this system aims to deliver contextually accurate and informative responses to user queries.

 ## Objectives